verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Install from ZIP file

 QGIS also allows to install plugin from zip file.
 This feature is provided by the same QGIS Manage and Install Plugins Interface.
-This way, the source code of VPP should be compressed into a zip file.
+This way, the source code of VPP should be compressed into a zip file with name "<b>vertical_photo_placer.zip<b>".
 VPP can be downloaded as a zip file from [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer) (See Figure 1).
 This will create a zip file named <b>"VerticalPhotoPlacer-master.zip"</b>.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/download_zip.png?raw=true" alt="Download VPP as a zip file from Github">